Markdown

 }}

-Examples of this would be page breaks, callouts, visualisations, images etc.
+Examples of this would be page breaks, callouts, visualisations or images.

 Some more complex sections allows both a start and closing section such as a callout, in this case the callout section is closed with a leading /.